thunder-engine/thunder-doc/reference/object.rst

 Description
 -----------

+The Object class is the base calss for all object classes.

 The object is the central part of the Next library.
 For communication between objects two mechanisms was implemented the signals and slots also event based approach.
 To connect two objects between use connect() method and the sender object will notify the receiver object about necessary events.

 Objects can be organized into an object trees.
 Each object can have an unlimited number of children objects.
 When you assign parent to an object it automatically add itself to the parent children list.
 Parent object takes ownership of the child object.
 This means that the child will be automatically deleted if the parent object is deleted.
 Child object can be found in hierarchy of objects by path or by the type using find(), findChild() or findChildren().